FFrabetti/Cooperative-container-migration/docs/cooperative stateful migration.md

 #### Updating the checkpoints registry ####
 The `IMAGE_TAG` set needs to be updated for every incoming migration, while for outcoming ones a new checkpoint version needs to be added to the `SERVICE_GUID` set together with its timestamp.

-> If the same node is visited more than once through a series of migrations, the timestamp value would simply be updated, which is coherent with the expected behavior.

 ```
 function updateCheckptRegistry {
 	[ $# -eq 5 ] && { local RHOST="-h $1"; shift; }